WordPress/gutenberg/packages/components/src/color-palette/README.md

 ### clearable

-Whether the palette should have a clearing button or not.
+Whether the palette should have a clearing button.

 -   Type: `Boolean`
 -   Required: No
 -   Default: true

+### __experimentalHasMultipleOrigins

+Whether the colors prop is an array of color palettes, rather than an array of color objects.

+-   Type: `Boolean`
+-   Required: No
+-   Default: false

+### __experimentalIsRenderedInSidebar

+Whether this is rendered in the sidebar.

+-   Type: `Boolean`
+-   Required: No
+-   Default: false

 ## Usage